KSaiAkhil17h75a0502/linux_server_configuration/README.md

             LogLevel warn
             CustomLog ${APACHE_LOG_DIR}/access.log combined
         </VirtualHost>
+        You can find the host name in this link: http://www.hcidata.info/host2ip.cgi
 11. Now we need to setup the database

         63. sudo apt-get install libpq-dev python-dev